An interview with Matthew Compton.

 Interviewer: So, tell me Matt, how did you pick this (2025) December's concert theme?

-Matt: With this concert cycle, I was trying to do something that a normal Christmas holiday concert and I wanted to use more of a story driven theme.
+Matt: With this concert cycle, I was trying to do something other than a normal Christmas holiday concert and I wanted to use more of a story-driven theme.
 So the full concert is telling a story about a little girl who gets lost in winter and eventually finds a village, a new home, and gets reunited with her family and has moments of self discovery about herself.
-So I wanted to use music as the conduit to tell the story as apposed to just picking very specific holiday pieces.
+So I wanted to use music as the conduit to tell the story as opposed to just picking very specific holiday pieces.

 Interviewer: So how does one of these pieces relate to the story?